 Get Up!
 Host, NBA Countdown Analyst, Co-host Jalen & Jacoby

-Rose is a host of ESPN’s morning show Get Up!, alongside Michelle Beadle and Mike Greenberg.
-Additionally, Rose has been a studio analyst for NBA Countdown — ABC and ESPN’s pre-game show– since 2012.
+Jalen Rose is a studio analyst appearing on a variety of ESPN shows including First Take and Get Up.
+He is a co-host of the popular podcast and afternoon TV show, Jalen & Jacoby, and has been a studio analyst for NBA Countdown — ABC and ESPN’s pre-game show– since 2012.
 Rose also provides NBA analysis for ESPN news and information programming, including SportsCenter and ESPN Radio.
-Additionally, Rose is a co-host of the popular podcast and afternoon TV show, Jalen & Jacoby.

 Previously, Rose served as an analyst on men’s college basketball game coverage and on College GameDay – the eight-week Saturday college basketball studio program originating from the site of ESPN’s Saturday Primetime telecast.
-He has also made frequent appearances on First Take and contributed to the network’s Olympics coverage.
 Rose joined ESPN in 2007 as a regular contributor to the network’s NBA coverage.

 While still playing in the NBA, Rose began working for Fox Sports Net’s Best Damn Sports Show Period, including his own lifestyle-oriented Jammin’ With Jalen segment.
 Shortly after retiring in 2007, Rose joined ESPN and also created Three Tier Entertainment (TTE), a Los Angeles-based production and management company.
 TTE produces commercial projects with a worldwide mass appeal for film, television and the web, including ESPN Films’ The Fab Five.